North Brentwood, Maryland: Incorporation

+A sculpture on Windom Road, between North Brentwood, and Brentwood, Maryland, a neighboring sundown town, shows two hands removing the original barrier between the municipalities.

 In April 1924, Delegate Charles B. Ager sponsored a bill to incorporate North Brentwood.
 The bill proposed a mayor, three council members, and a treasurer, all popularly elected.
 The bill passed the House of Delegates.
 The bill was put up to a vote of the proposed town's residents on June 12, 1924, and it passed.

 At the time of its incorporation, North Brentwood was the first municipality in Maryland, and possibly the United States, without any white voters.

 First election

 The town held its first election on July 7, 1924.
 Republican Jeremiah Hawkins ran unopposed for the town's first mayor.
 Peter Randall and Frank Baden ran for Council member representing ward one.
 Horace Allen ran unopposed to represent ward two on the council.
 Julius Wheeler and Joseph L. Gordan ran for Council member representing ward three.
 Mahlia Brown and John Gilmore ran for treasurer.
 Hawkins, Randall, Allen, Wheeler, and Gilmore were elected.